Incorporating Technological Advances into Cataract Surgery at MVI

 Technology drives innovation, which has never been more evident than today with the evolution of Laser Cataract Surgery.
 Traditional cataract surgery produces excellent outcomes.
 However, until recently the major steps of cataract surgery were done using manual techniques.
-Today, we are able to offer our patients a laser method of cataract surgery, which is setting a new standard for safety and precision in cataract surgery.
+Today, we are able to offer our patients a laser method of cataract surgery, which is setting a new standard for precision in cataract surgery.

 Our LenSx Laser Automates the Most Challenges Steps of Surgery

 The LenSx laser used at our practice provides our patients with computer-controlled precision for their cataract surgery.
 It automates some of the most challenging steps of refractive cataract surgery.
 This femtosecond laser replaces the traditional hand-held blade to optimize all incisions for enhanced, reproducible surgical results.

 In traditional non-laser basic cataract surgery, the surgeon makes incisions and removes the cataract using surgical instruments and blades.
 However, during laser cataract surgery, several of the most critical steps of the surgical process are performed using an image-guided femtosecond laser.

 Maryland Vision Institute is pleased to be among the first practices in central Maryland to offer patients the benefits of laser cataract surgery.
 We believe in providing our patients with the latest technology for vision correction and are now using the latest evolution of femtosecond laser technology in cataract surgery.

 Laser Cataract Surgery Shortens Patients’ Healing Time